AnasMubarakYasin/arch/README.md

-# urjs
+# arch

 lightweight and simple library for building front-end web applications.

 ## Overview

-With urjs you can create a web front-end easily, several modules will help you create applications and will be integrated with each other.
+With arch you can create a web front-end easily, several modules will help you create applications and will be integrated with each other.

-urjs modules:
+arch modules main modules:

 * `html-templating`: Allows you to write ui (html) declaratively in javascript.
 * `observeable-data`: Allows you to define observable data, with one change it will be notified to all observers, `observeable-data` object can also be integrated with `html-templating` which will make it reactive.